stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 ## Subscribing to a Helm chart from a public Git repository

-Use the following example to create a channel that connects to a public IBM Git repository and subscribes to a MongoDB Helm chart.
+Use the following example to create a channel that connects to a public Git repository and subscribes to a MongoDB Helm chart.

 1. Clone this `multicloud-operators-subscription` GitHub repository.
 1. In the root for your cloned repository, run the following command to create a namespace: